pusher/pusher-websocket-swift/README.md

 This returns PusherChannel object, which events can be bound to.

-For non-presence channels, you can also provide a function that will be called when a client either subscribes or unsubscribes to a channel with the number of subscribers as a parameter.
+You can also provide a function that will be called when a client either subscribes or unsubscribes to a channel with the number of subscribers as a parameter.
 Also, this function is available as a parameter to `subscribe` function.

 ```swift
 let onSubscriptionCountChanged = { (count: Int) in